CS-433/ml-project-2-yhs2/README.md

 conda activate ml
 ```

-## Get the Dataset for Validation
+## Dataset
-For most of our experiment, we used 10% of the original training set, you can find it on wandb [https://wandb.ai/hsunyu/epfl_ml_project2/artifacts/dataset/twitter_dataset_1/v0].
-Or running our code could automatically download the dataset.
+For most experiments, we used 10% of the original training set, it can be found on Wandb [https://wandb.ai/hsunyu/epfl_ml_project2/artifacts/dataset/twitter_dataset_1/v0].
+Hoewver, our code automatically downloads the dataset.

+### Feature Generations
+For baseline models, BoW, TF-IDF, and GloVe were used, whereas raw text data was tokenized and passed to BERT-based models.

 ## Hyperparameter Tuning
 Hyperparameter Tuning details/results are shown in the README.md of each directory.

+However, due to computational expense, cross-validation was not done.
+Instead, all hyperparameters were tuned using train/validation/test split with validation accuracy as a metric.

 ## Contribution Highlights
 - **DIMP-Loss**: A weighted loss function that prioritizes relevant data points, improving model training efficiency.